-After the United Kingdom having left the European Union, judgments from UK courts are neither to be seen as EU nor as Lugano titles.
+After the UK left the EU, judgments from UK courts were not seen as EU or Lugano titles.
 Fortunately, the UK joined the Hague Convention on Choice of Court Agreements (2005) in January 2021.
 Accordingly, titles from the UK profit from a simplified exequatur procedure based on a different legal basis from the Lugano Convention but nearly identical with the same effect as laid out before.